doritoes/ipgiraffe.com/8_Next_Steps.md

 Compare the execution time and the memory used.
 Since cost is based on ms multiplied by memory used, which is the least expensive?

-Which runtime has the fastest cold start? (cold start time is inlcuded in the billed time)
+Which runtime has the fastest cold start? (cold start time is included in the billed time)
-- Compiled languages are fast because of smaller bianaries.
-Commpiled code executes directly without the need for a runtime interpreter to be initilaized
+- Compiled languages are fast because of smaller binaries.
+Compiled code executes directly without the need for a runtime interpreter to be initialized
   - Rust (small and efficient binaries)
   - Go (exceptionally suited for concurrency)
   - Java (with optimizations like GraalVM, not the default)
   - C#
-- Mid-tier are generally good performers; your project struction can affect initialiation times
+- Mid-tier are generally good performers; your project structure can affect initialization times
   - Node.js
   - Python
 - Slowest are interpreted languages that have multiple dependencies and Java